 Tables, Appendices, Footnotes and Endnotes.
 The Writing Lab and The OWL.
 Purdue University.

 Appendices are always supplementary to the research paper.
 As such, your study must be able to stand alone without the appendices, and the paper must contain all information including tables, diagrams, and results necessary to understand the research problem.
-The key point to remember when including an appendix is that the information is non-essential; if it were removed, the reader would still be able to validity your research.
+The key point to remember when including an appendix or appendices is that the information is non-essential; if it were removed, the reader would still be able to comprehend the significance, validity, and implications of your research.

 It is appropriate to include appendices for the following reasons:

 Appendices.
 Academic Skills Office, University of New England; Chapter 12, "Use of Appendices."
 In Guide to Effective Grant Writing: How to Write a Successful NIH Grant.
 Otto O. Yang.
 (New York: Kluwer Academic, 2005), pp. 55-57; Tables, Appendices, Footnotes and Endnotes.
 The Writing Lab and The OWL.
 Purdue University.

 I. General Points to Consider

 Never include an appendix that isn’t referred to in the text.
 All appendices should be summarized in your paper where it is relevant to the content.
 Appendices should also be arranged sequentially by the order they were first referenced in the text [i.e., Appendix 1 should not refer to text on page eight of your paper and Appendix 2 relate to text on page six].

 There are very few rules regarding what type of material can be included in an appendix, but here are some common examples:

 ANOTHER NOTE: Appendices are intended to provide supplementary information that you have gathered or created; it is not intended to replicate or provide a copy of the work of others.
 For example, if you need to contrast the techniques of analysis used by other authors with your own method of analysis, summarize that information, and cite to the original work.
 In this case, a citation to the original work is sufficient enough to lead the reader to where you got the information.
 You do not need to provide a copy of this in an appendix.

 Consider Putting Your Appendices Online